 - You find it difficult to set and stick to boundaries in relationships, whether that’s familial, friends, or romantic relationships.

-If you can relate to even just one or two of these, you can certainly benefit from healing your inner child and incorporating these inner child activities into your routine.
+If you can relate to even just one or two of these, you can certainly soothe your inner child and incorporate these inner child activities into your routine.

 How do I entertain my inner child?

 These inner child activities will cover all sorts of ways to entertain your inner child so that you can connect with it, nurture it, and help it come to life!

 As you browse through these activities for healing your inner child, here’s a few things to keep in mind:

 - Acknowledge and validate – when thinking about your inner child, you’ll likely have some childhood memories arise–perhaps both good and bad ones.
 Bad memories from childhood can be painful, but acknowledging and validating your feelings surrounding them is the first step to true healing.